vtex-apps/order-details/README.md

 ### Product

-Component for rendring information about a product in product list.
+Component for rendering information about a product in product list.
 Props defined by:

 ```typescript
 interface Props {